nikhilrstg18/folio/README.md

         imgId: nanoid(),
         img: 'project.webp', // recommended formats webp | use jpg for app to run in safari
         caption: '', // if no caption, the caption will not show up
-        interval: 1000, // interval for bootstrap carousal },
+        interval: 1000, // interval in ms for bootstrap carousal },
       ...
     ],